1. School Setup

 3. Add Student

 Click on Add Student, you can just enter the mandatory fields to start with and populate the rest later.
-Click on Save and Next to advance to the next screen where you will enter the enrollment information.
+Click on Save & Next to advance to the next screen where you will enter the enrollment information.

 You can continue to add students manually or import them from a spreadsheet.